HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Dataset Construction

 \subsection{Data Cropping and Interface}

-Finally, the original feature maps covering the US are cropped into a series of sub-images that specifically focus on extreme events.
+\nian{Alongside the dataset generated by our code, we provide an index file that contains details on location, range, type of extreme weather, and time span by integrating information from above three data source.
+Users can easily convert this information from the index file to longitude and latitude coordinates with our open-source code.} Based on the information from the index file, the original feature maps covering the US are cropped into a series of sub-images that specifically focus on extreme events.
 This approach allows models to train and evaluate on extreme events more precisely and exclusively.
 The entire pipeline is illustrated in Figure \ref{fig:pipeline}.
 To account for uncertainties in records and user reports, we slightly increased the range of each event.
 Each target area is covered by a series of squares with dimensions (320, 320) to ensure compatibility with neural networks, and masks are provided to ensure that only the target area is considered in loss calculations.
 When a cover image reaches the edge of the sampling image, it is moved completely inside the edges instead of adding constant value paddings, with masks adjusted accordingly.
 This ensures optimal performance of deep learning models, which are trained without constant padding for this specific task.
 We provide data for extreme events that occurred in 2020, totaling 5 TiB of memory.
 Data after July 2020 is designated as the evaluation set.
-Due to substantial memory requirements and varying user needs, we also offer a code interface for generating the dataset, allowing users to create datasets for an entire year by selecting the desired year, with any number of hours before and after for each piece of data, ensuring scalability.
+Due to substantial memory requirements and varying user needs, we also offer a code interface for generating the dataset, allowing users to create datasets for any selected year, with any number of hours before and after for each piece of data, ensuring scalability and compatibility for different prediction strategies.